chrislloyd/gravtastic/README.md

   </tr>
 </table>

-## Other ORM

-### Plain Ruby
+### Other ORMs

-So you just have a regular ol' Ruby app?
-No Rails and ActiveRecord?
+Gravatar is really just simple Ruby.
+There is no special magic which ties it to one ORM (like ActiveRecord or MongoMapper).
+You can use the following pattern to include it anywhere:

     require 'gravtastic'
-    class BoringUser
+    class MyClass
       include Gravtastic
-      is_gravtastic!
+      is_gravtastic
     end

-And wallah!
-That works exactly the same as in Rails!
-Now all instances of the BoringUser class will have `#gravatar_url` methods.

-_Note: the `#gravatar_url` methods don't get included until you specify the class `is_gravtastic!`_

-### DataMapper

-    require 'dm-core'
-    require 'gravtastic'
-    class User
-      include DataMapper::Resource
-      is :gravtastic
-    end

-### Sequel

-    require 'sequel'
-    require 'gravtastic'
-    class User < Sequel::Model
-      plugin Gravtastic
-    end

-### MongoMapper

-    require 'mongo_mapper'
-    require 'gravtastic'
+For instance, with the excellent [MongoMapper](http://github.com/jnunemaker/mongomapper) you can use do this:

-    class User
+    class Person
       include MongoMapper::Document
-      plugin Gravtastic
-    end

-### Mongoid

-    require 'mongoid'
-    require 'gravtastic'
-    class User
-      include Mongoid::Document
+      include Gravtastic

       is_gravtastic

+      key :email
     end

+And wallah!
+It's exactly the same as with ActiveRecord!
+Now all instances of the `Person` class will have `#gravatar_url` methods.

+_Note: the `#gravatar_url` methods don't get included until you specify the class `is_gravtastic!`_

 ## Making Changes Yourself

-Fork the project, submit a pull request and I'll get to it straight away.
-Or you can just view the source like:
+Gravtastic is a mature project.
+There isn't any active work which needs to be done on it, but I do continue to maintain it.
+Just don't expect same day fixes.
+If you find something that needs fixing, the best way to contribute is to fork the repo and submit a pull request.

     git clone git://github.com/chrislloyd/gravtastic.git

 ## Thanks

-* [Xavier Shay](http://rhnh.net) and others for [Enki](http://enkiblog.com) (the reason this was originally written)
+* [Xavier Shay](http://github.com/xaviershay) and others for [Enki](http://enkiblog.com) (the reason this was originally written)
 * [Matthew Moore](http://github.com/moorage)
 * [Galen O'Hanlon](http://github.com/gohanlon)
 * [Jason Cheow](http://jasoncheow.com)